anthonysim/anthonysim/README.md

 ### Welcome to my GitHub profile!

 <p>
-  My name is <strong>Anthony Sim</strong> and I am a full-stack software engineer from Southern California.
+  My name is <strong>Anthony Sim</strong> and I am a <strong>full-stack software engineer</strong> from Southern California.
 I have a  background in accounting, auditing, and finance.
 I enjoy working with following technologies below:
 </p>

 ### Tech Stack